Policy - JJIC

 ELIGIBILITY/MINIMUM STANDARDS FOR PARTICIPATION

-Elementary programs that are voluntary for students have an optional grading requirement determined by the teacher of the activity and the supervisor.
-The size of some programs does not make it feasible for grading other than the culminating activity.
-Required courses will be graded.
+Grade 6-8 programs that are voluntary for students may have an optional grading requirement determined by the teacher of the activity and the supervisor.

 If a student is not performing to his/her academic level either before or during a season, the student's participation in co-curricular activities will be reviewed by the Building Principal, Coach, and Teacher(s).